Free Crochet Flower Pattern: Yarndale flower brooch

 Making up:

 Your flower will naturally curl which helps with the making up.
-Starting with the smaller inside petals, roll the petals into the natural curve, creating a flower shape and layering the petals asyou roll.
+Starting with the smaller inside petals, roll the petals into the natural curve, therefore creating a flower shape and layering the petals asyou roll.
 Try to keep the layers relatively loose.
 The smaller petals will be layered around thecentre and the slightly larger petals will be layered around the outside.
 When you’re happy with the shape, thread the yarns ends onto a wool needle and stitch through the layers to secure them, working from the back.
 Weave yarn ends into WS and trim.
 Add a bead to the centre.

 Alternative Centre: If you prefer, you can use any yarn to make a centre: ch4, 4dc (UK 4tr) in 4th ch from hook, remove hook from working stitch, insert hook from front to back into top of beginning 4ch, replace working loop on hook and pull through.
 Cut yarn and pull through loop on hook to fasten off.
 Tie ends tightly together to form a ball.
 Sew to centre of flower.